mattchley/learningComputer/Problems/Stack Problem 3-Evaluate Reverse Polish Notation.md

 - then we use a switch case to determine the order of operations
 	- Pay particular attention to '-' and '/' because their positioning matters
 - After the operation is done we have to store the resulting value in the stack
-- as we do several
+- as we do several steps the resulting values gets closer to the beginning of the stack
+- return stack[0] for the ultimate result

 ## Notes
 1. Youtube vid for a guided view :https://www.youtube.com/watch?v=xWSO1PF8AwI
+2. this can be done with a if/else statement but